 Swollen lymph nodes in the neck, armpit, and/or groin

-These are sometimes painless, feel rubbery, smooth, and around, and might move if you try pressing on them.
+These are sometimes painless, can feel rubbery and smooth, and might around move if you try pressing on them.
 As the tumour grows, the swollen lymph node can get quite big.
 The swelling can also come and go depending on whether the cancer is actively multiplying cells or dormant.

 Chest and abdominal symptoms